oracle-livelabs/analytics-ai/modern-data-warehouse/perform-analysis/perform-analysis-v2.md

     ![Update Connection Credentials](./images/update-connection-credentials.png "Update Connection Credentials")

-8. You will now refresh the data sets to utilize the connection.
+8. You will now refresh the data sets to utilise the connection.
 Select the **Data Sets** tab and you will see all the tables appear below.
-Go ahead and reload each data set by clicking on the ellipses menu to the right of the data set's name and selecting **Reload Data**.
+Go ahead and reload each data set by clicking on the ellipses menu on the right of the row with the data set entry and selecting **Reload Data**.

     ![Reload Data Sets](./images/reload-data-sets.png "Reload Data Sets")

 9. Now, proceed to the hamburger menu and select **Catalog** and open your project.
-The visualizations should load, but click **Refresh Data** if needed, to refresh the visuals.
+The visualisations should load, but click **Refresh Data** if needed, to refresh the visuals.

     ![Go to Catalog](./images/go-to-catalog.png "Go to Catalog")